PrathibhaSithu/prathibhaportfolio/README.md

 - 🖼️ Hero section with animated intro
 - 🧩 About Me with smooth transitions
 - 🛠️ Projects showcase with hover effects
-- 📞 Contact Me with contact icons
+- 📞 Contact Me with contact details
 - 🌀 Scroll animations using GSAP

 ## ⭐ If you like this project, don't forget to star the repository! ⭐